 MABSol® Biotinylated Human VEGF165 (VE5-H8210) is expressed from human HEK293 cells.
 It contains AA Ala 27 - Arg 191 (Accession # NP_001165097).
 It is the biotinylated form of ActiveMax® Recombinant Human VEGF165 (Cat # VE5-H4210).

+The product does NOT contain any epitope tags.
 The protein has a calculated MW of 19 kDa (monomer).
-As a result of glycosylation, the protein migrates as 24 kDa (monomer) under reducing (R) condition, and 43-50 kDa under non-reducing (NR) condition (SDS-PAGE).
+The protein migrates as 24 kDa (monomer) on a SDS-PAGE gel under reducing (R) condition due to glycosylation and 43-50 kDa under non-reducing (NR) condition.

 The primary amines in the side chains of lysine residues and the N-terminus of the protein are conjugated with biotins using standard chemical labeling method.
 A standard biotin reagent (13.5 angstroms) is used in this product.